xmyLydia/java-practice/README.md

     turn ArrayList into the array: toArray(T a) method
 17. factory method to create a new object
-18. ClassA.method() call Class_a.method and enhance it according to scenario in ClassA. class_a is a variable of classA (contact and mobilePhone)
+18. ClassA.method() call Class_a.method and enhance it according to scenario in ClassA. class_ a is a variable of classA (contact and mobilePhone)
+19. deal with duplicate in arrayList: indexOf() method's return value